connervieira/Marathon/DOCUMENTATION.md

     - For example, you may enter `USD` if your business uses the US dollar to manage payments.
     - This setting doesn't have a significant effect on the underlying system of Marathon.
 It's simply a conveinence setting that helps determine things like rounding.
 For example, if this value is set to 'USD', values will typically be rounded off to two decimal places.
 7. After you've configured the settings explained above, click 'Submit' to save configuration changes.

+## Verify

+This section describes how to verify that Marathon is functioning appropriately before continuing.

-8. Verify that you've correctly setup and configured Marathon by using the Production Ready tool.
+1. Verify that you've correctly setup and configured Marathon by using the Production Ready tool.
     - This tool is located at /marathon/productionready.php
         - Example: `http://localhost/marathon/productionready.php`
     - This tool is designed to check common configuration mistakes before your Marathon instance is published.
-9. The base configuration of Marathon is now complete.
-You can now begin adding employees and positions to your Marathon instance.
+    - It should be noted that this tool is not infallible, but it should catch most issues.
+2. Provided no issues are detected by the Production Ready tool, the initial setup process is complete.
+Positions, employees, and other information can now be added.

 ## Position Management